Emon69420/NaviGit/README.md

 ## License

-This project is for educational and research purposes.
+This project is Open Sourced, feel free to contribute, expand and fork this project into something amazing.
 Review the licenses of any LLMs or datasets you use with this tool.

 ---